Your library card is your gateway to a world of information!

 Library databases which you can access from home, office or school - 24 hours a day, seven days a week - with your library card and password (PIN).

-The www.mpl.org-designed library card can also be used for printing from the Internet.
+Your library card can also be used for printing from the Internet.
 Money can be added to the card using photocopier machines located in the library.
-Copies and printouts cost 15 cents per page.
+Copies and printouts start at 15 cents per page.
+Learn more about our Print Center.

 Residents of any other community may apply for a fee card.
 The cost of the fee card is $100 annually.
 Fee cards may be used at any Milwaukee Public Library to check out materials owned by the Milwaukee Public Library.
 Fee cards cannot be used for remote access of Milwaukee Public Library subscription databases.